aisha-diamondage/fl63-innovation/rna-seq/scripts/README.md

 ## requirements.txt

-### This file lists the requirements needed to launch the streamlit app.
+This file lists the requirements needed to launch the streamlit app.
 It's for both the tai_plot app and count_nuc_fold app.

-## count_nuc_fold.py

-### This is a streamlit app that is used to create upset plots.
-### This tool is menat to answer the question: are the genes that are differentially expressed between "treatment" and vector unique to each treatment, or are they artifacts and appear in most differentiall analysis?
-- It allows the user to select significance cut-offs from the RNA-Seq analysis (treatment v vector).
-- It creates upset plots of all genes that pass the set cut-offs in ALL treatment conditions.
-- Counts all codon occurrence in the CDS of the genes for all treatment codons in the genes that are differentially expressed.
-- Provides a table summary of ALL genes that are significantly expressed across all treatment conditions vs vector.
-In this table, the count of each codon in each gene is provided, along with a T/F notations for whether this gene was significantlly differentially expressed int his treatment condition.